ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

 Project folder is one of the places which can be compromised more easily than others.
 Server bug can allow someone to `GET http://yoursite.com/public/../production.conf`.
-Some say `production.conf` should be encrypted but then where will you store the encryption key?
+Some people insist `prod.conf` should be encrypted but then where will you store the encryption key?
 Also encryptions can be brute-forced.

-So the better solution is to store the whole env inside OS environment variables (app `user` specific) and possibly rely on files on dev machines.
+So the better solution is to store the whole env inside OS environment variables (app `user` specific) and possibly rely on more convenient files in other enviroments.

 ## Links